webpy/webpy.github.com/install.md

 The web server that gets started when you run a web.py program is nice, but for popular sites you're going to want something a little more serious.

 web.py implements [WSGI](http://www.python.org/dev/peps/pep-0333/) and runs with everything that is compatible to it.
 WSGI is a common API between web servers and applications, much like Java Servlets.
-To run web.py with FastCGI, SCGI or AJP, you will need to install [flup](http://www.saddi.com/software/flup/dist/), which provides WSGI interfaces for those APIs.
+To run web.py with CGI, FastCGI or SCGI you will need to install [flup](http://www.saddi.com/software/flup/dist/), which provides WSGI interfaces for those APIs.

 ### FastCGI